Algebraic Surfaces in Positive Characteristic: Cohomological tools and invariants

 \subsection{Crystalline cohomology}

 To link deRham-, Betti- and Hodge-cohomology, we use {\em crystalline cohomology}.
 Its construction, due to Berthelot and Grothendieck, is quite involved \cite{Berthelot}.
 This cohomology theory takes values in the Witt ring $W=W(k)$, which is a discrete valuation ring if $k$ is perfect, see Section \ref{sec:Witt}.
+In case a smooth projective variety lifts to some ${\cal X}/W(k)$, crystalline cohomology is the deRham cohomology $\HdR{*}({\cal X}/W(k))$.
+It was Grothendieck's insight, and the starting point of crystalline cohomology, that this deRham cohomology does not depend on the choice of lift ${\cal X}$.
+One of the main technical difficulties to overcome defining crystalline cohomology for arbitrary smooth and proper varieties is that they usually do {\em not} lift over $W(k)$.

-If $X$ is a smooth projective variety over a perfect field $k$ then \begin{enumerate} \item the crystalline cohomology groups $\Hcris{i}(X/W)$ are finitely generated $W$-modules \item they are zero for $i<0$ and $i>2\dim(X)$ \item there are actions of Frobenius and Verschiebung on $\Hcris{i}(X/W)$ \item $\Hcris{*}(X/W)\otimes_W K$ satisfies Poincar\'e duality, where $K$ denotes the field of fractions of $W$. \item if $X$ lifts over $W(k)$ then crystalline cohomology is isomorphic to the deRham cohomology of the lift, see Section \ref{sec:Witt}. \end{enumerate} We remind the reader that in order to get the ``right'' Betti numbers from the $\ell$-adic cohomology groups $\Het{i}(X,\QQ_\ell)$ we had to assume $\ell\neq p$.
+If $X$ is a smooth projective variety over a perfect field $k$ then \begin{enumerate} \item the groups $\Hcris{i}(X/W)$ are finitely generated $W$-modules, \item they are zero for $i<0$ and $i>2\dim(X)$, \item there are actions of Frobenius and Verschiebung on $\Hcris{i}(X/W)$, \item $\Hcris{*}(X/W)\otimes_W K$ satisfies Poincar\'e duality, where $K$ denotes the field of fractions of $W$, and \item if $X$ lifts over $W(k)$ then crystalline cohomology is isomorphic to the deRham cohomology of a lift. \end{enumerate} We remind the reader that in order to get the ``right'' Betti numbers from the $\ell$-adic cohomology groups, we had to assume $\ell\neq p$.
 Crystalline cohomology takes values in $W(k)$ (recall $W(\FF_p)\iso\ZZ_p$ with field of fractions $\QQ_p$), and this is the ``right'' cohomology theory for $\ell=p$.
 In fact,

 i.e., the Betti numbers of $X$ are encoded in the rank of crystalline cohomology.
-But since $\Hcris{*}(X/W)$ are $W$-modules, there may be non-trivial torsion - and this is precisely the explanation for the differences between Hodge- and Betti-numbers.
-More precisely, there is a universal coefficient formula, i.e., for all $m\geq0$ there are short exact sequences
+However, since the $\Hcris{*}(X/W)$ are $W$-modules, there may be non-trivial torsion - and this is precisely the explanation for the differences between Hodge- and Betti-numbers.
+More precisely, there is a universal coefficient formula, and for all $m\geq0$ there are short exact sequences

-In particular, Betti- and deRham-numbers coincide if and only if the crystalline cohomology groups are torsion-free.
+(In view of what we already said in case $X$ admits a lift over $W$, it should be plausible that there is a connection between crystalline and deRham cohomology.)
+In particular, Betti- and deRham-numbers coincide if and only if all crystalline cohomology groups are torsion-free $W$-modules.